NKAmazing/Deepcatcher_Detection/README.md

-# deepcatcher_detection_model
+# Deepcatcher Deepfake Detection Model
-Artificial Intelligence model trained with a CNN to detect fake images made with AI and Deep learning.
+Artificial Intelligence model trained with a CNN to detect fake images generated with AI using Deep learning.